Samruddhi1304/ecommerce-chatbot/README.md

 Product Images: Integrate actual product images (stored in a cloud storage service like Firebase Storage or AWS S3) rather than placeholders.

-Challenges Faced and Solutions
+🛠️ Challenges Faced and Solutions
-Frontend-Backend Communication & CORS:
+Frontend-Backend Communication & CORS
 Challenge: Initial fetch requests from React to Flask were blocked by CORS policies.

 Solution: Implemented Flask-CORS on the backend to allow cross-origin requests from the frontend's domain.

-Firebase Authentication & Token Management:
+Firebase Authentication & Token Management
 Challenge: Securely authenticating requests from the React frontend to the Flask backend.

 Solution: Utilized Firebase's ID Tokens.
 The frontend obtains the token, and the backend uses the Firebase Admin SDK to verify_id_token(), ensuring the request is from an authenticated and valid user.

-State Management in React (Cart & Products):
+State Management in React (Cart & Products)
 Challenge: Maintaining cart state across different components and ensuring product data from the chatbot is consistently available to the dashboard and product details.

 Solution: Centralized cartItems and productsForDashboard state in App.js and passed necessary functions (addToCart, onProductsFound, onSetProducts) as props.
 Utilized localStorage for cart persistence.

-Chatbot Product Filtering Logic:
+Chatbot Product Filtering Logic
 Challenge: Ensuring the chatbot accurately filters products from the database based on user queries, without defaulting to all products after a "reset" or general inquiry.

 Solution: Implemented dynamic SQL query construction in the Flask backend's /api/chatbot endpoint, parsing user input for relevant keywords and searching across name, category, and description fields.
 Explicitly handled "all products" and general greetings.

-Navigation and Routing Flow:
+Navigation and Routing Flow
 Challenge: Ensuring smooth navigation between pages and correct redirects (e.g., after login/logout, or from chatbot to dashboard).

 Solution: Extensively used react-router-dom's useNavigate hook for programmatic navigation and controlled rendering based on user authentication status.
 Configured explicit routes for all major pages.

-Debugging Async Operations (Firebase, Fetch):
+Debugging Async Operations (Firebase, Fetch)
 Challenge: Handling asynchronous operations for Firebase authentication and API calls, especially with useEffect and useState hooks, to avoid race conditions or incorrect state updates.

 Solution: Careful use of async/await, dependency arrays in useEffect and useCallback, and adding loading states and error handling (try-catch) to provide better user feedback.

-Author
+✍️ Author
 Samruddhi R.